march 20

 Sporesight

 Lia Arvidsson is a futurist and strategic design leader with more than two decades of experience in global retail and digital communication.
+At H&M Group, she leads foresight and futures thinking capabilities.

+Working at the intersection of strategy, creativity and human insight, her approach is grounded in the belief that change starts with people – by asking better questions, nurturing imagination and combining critical and analytical perspectives.
 Alongside her professional work, she has completed training in frameworks such as Facilitating Transformation Through Values, the Leadership Circle Profile and MIT’s U-Lab on Leading from the Emerging Future.

 Lia Arvidsson